Sylt: Settlements

-Sylt is divided into two administrative bodies: the Amt Landschaft Sylt administrates all municipalities on the island, save for the Gemeinde Sylt, which was established in 2009 from the formerly independent municipalities of Westerland, Rantum and Sylt-Ost.
+Sylt is divided into two administrative bodies: the Amt Landschaft Sylt administers all municipalities on the island, save for the Gemeinde Sylt, which was established in 2009 from the formerly independent municipalities of Westerland, Rantum and Sylt-Ost.
 As of December 2007, Sylt had 21,190 inhabitants, 9,072 of whom living in Westerland.
 These numbers do not include owners of summer residences.

 A referendum held in May 2008 resulted in a merger of the Sylt-Ost municipality with the town of Westerland on 1 January 2009.
 Various interest groups hope to merge every island municipality into one governing body.

 Settlements along the west coast

 Six municipalities are situated along the west coast of Sylt.
 List in the very north of the island constitutes Germany's northernmost municipality; it retained a certain independence due to its remote location and its long-time adherence to the kingdom of Denmark.
 On its eastern shore, a harbour is located where, in addition to tourist ships, the "Sylt-Express" ferry-boat sails to Havneby on the Danish island of Rømø.
 Wenningstedt together with Braderup and Kampen used to form the Norddörfer (Northern Villages) municipality, an early intercommunal association, which partly remains today in form of a school union.
 While Kampen, mainly in the 1950s and 1960s, was famous in Germany for attracting celebrities, Wenningstedt has been known as a "family resort" for more than 100 years.
 Since 1855, the prominent black and white Kampen Lighthouse has been located between Kampen and Wenningstedt; it is the oldest one on the island.
 East of there, the Braderuper Heide nature reserve is situated.
 Right south of Wenningstedt are the town limits of the island's largest town, Westerland.

 After the complete destruction of the village Eidum by a storm surge on 1 November 1436, the survivors founded a new village northeast of their old home: Westerland.
 The name was first recorded in 1462.
-In 1865 a seaside spa was founded, 50 years later Westerland was granted town privileges.
-In 1949 it was officially recognised as a health resort.
+In 1865, a seaside spa was founded and, 50 years later, Westerland was granted town privileges.
+In 1949, it was officially recognised as a health resort.
 In 2007, the town numbered 9,072 citizens.